DAVID REYNOLDS

 After a tough first season with Kelly Grove Racing (which then evolved to Grove Racing), Reynolds returned to his best in 2022 with seven podiums and two poles, before that momentum continued in to 2023 with two wins on the Gold Coast and a second in Adelaide.

-Reynolds has found a new home at Team 18 on a multi-year deal in the Tradie Beer Racing Camaro, joining former team mate Mark Winterbottom.
+Reynolds has found a new home at Team 18 on a multi-year deal in the Tradie Beer Racing Camaro, joining former team mate Mark Winterbottom in 2024.